-To maintain their F-1 visa status, international students must be enrolled in a full-time course of study.
-While taking coursework, full-time status is defined as 9 credits per semester (registration during summer session is not required).
+To maintain their F-1/J-1 visa status, international students must be enrolled in a full-time course of study.
+While taking coursework, full-time status is defined as 9 credits per semester (registration during the summer and winter session is not required).
 International students who have completed all of their coursework must register for their final requirement in the following semesters.